The Pennsylvania Grand Jury Report on Clergy Abuse

 The Counseling Center is also deeply committed to heightening the community’s awareness of child sexual assault issues through primary prevention programs.

 We feel every victim survivor of sexual violence should have access to exceptional mental health services.
-In addition to our downtown location, we have created the following satellite sites throughout Lancaster County:
+In addition to our downtown location, we have created the following satellite sites throughout Lancaster County with services by appointment: